edgelesssys/contrast/docs/docs/examples/emojivoto.md

 contrast verify -c "${coordinator}:1313" -m manifest.json
 ```

-The CLI will attest the Coordinator using the reference values from a given manifest.
+The CLI will verify the Coordinator via remote attestation using the reference values from a given manifest.
 This manifest needs
 to be communicated out of band to everyone wanting to verify the deployment, as the `verify` command checks
 if the currently active manifest at the Coordinator matches the manifest given to the CLI.
 If the command succeeds,
 the Coordinator deployment was successfully verified to be running in the expected Confidential